goto-eof/europea-library-server/README.md

       default-admin-password: password
       ```
     - edit the `qr-code-path` property in order to allow to generate QR Codes for each e-book;
-    - generate certificates for encrypting and decrypting our JWT tokens:
+    - generate certificates for encrypting and decrypting our JWT tokens in `src/main/resources/certs`:
         - Generate a Private Key (RSA):
         ```
         openssl genpkey -algorithm RSA -out private-key-old.pem